In this post, you will see a craft show checklist that will help you to have craft show success!

 4. Internet Access

-Connect to the venue’s wifi if you can and when you sell items you can de-activate in your Etsy shop.
+Connect to the venue’s wifi if you can and when you sell items you can de-activate them in your Etsy shop.

 I also keep a list in my notebook of what I am selling.